ArnaudRinquin/blog/2015-10-01-experimenting-with-react-native.md

 Oh, and by the way, if you want to automate the process and have the CI do the compile and CDN upload for you that is exactly [16 lines of config](https://github.com/ArnaudRinquin/sk-react-native/blob/master/circle.yml).

-It took us 2h30min to get this fully automated, CI baked, real-time app update process.
+It took us 2 and a half hours to get this fully-automated, CI-baked, real-time app update process.
 This is a _huge_ step over the regular process.

 ### Writing the actual application code

-At this point, we have and app, but it's empty.
+At this point, we have an app, but it's empty.
 It's now time to do some actual development and lose this naive smile.
 Or not.

 The code you write has two characteristics:

 1. it's [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), a React specific superset of javascript that looks like HTML.
-The usual first reaction to JSX is a disgust face but you end up accepting and loving it (and it's optional anyway).
+The usual first reaction to JSX is a disgusted face, but you end up accepting and loving it (and anyway, it's optional).

 2. it's [ES6](http://es6-features.org/#Constants), or even ES7 code. *What is ES6?
 Should I care?* ES6 is the newest version of the javascript language and APIs.
-Basically the Rolls Royce of all the possible javascript environments any web dev dreams about.
+Basically, the Rolls Royce of all the possible javascript environments any web dev dreams about.
 Your ES6 (or ES7 actually) code is compiled down to _regular_ javascript using [babel](https://babeljs.io/), the operation is transparent, fast and 100% reliable.

 #### It's only React but for native apps

-One of the promise of `react`, which was originally only created for the web, is: [_Learn Once, Write anywhere_](https://facebook.github.io/react/blog/2015/03/26/introducing-react-native.html) (in opposition of unachievable _Write Once, Run everywhere_).
+One of the promises of `react`, which was originally only created for the web, is: [_Learn Once, Write anywhere_](https://facebook.github.io/react/blog/2015/03/26/introducing-react-native.html) (in opposition of unachievable _Write Once, Run everywhere_).

 Once you have understood the principles of `react`, writing a `react-native` application is not more difficult than a web one.
 Switch `div` for `View`, `span` for `Text` and you're good, basically.

-The other good news is that this set principles, while simple, is a mind-blowing step over more _classical / MVC_ way of building UIs.
+The other good news is that this set of principles, while simple, is a mind-blowing step over more _classical / MVC_ way of building UIs.
 This topic deserves its own blog article but the essence of it is that your UI is a function of your application state and data: `react(data, state) => UI`.
 It lets you get rid of the giant spaghetti monstrosity any MVC application ultimately ends up being.
 More on this [here](http://jlongster.com/Removing-User-Interface-Complexity,-or-Why-React-is-Awesome), [here](https://facebook.github.io/react/docs/why-react.html) and [here](https://www.google.com/search?q=why%20react%20is%20awesome#q=reactjs+love).

 ### That developer dream feeling

-If there is one thing native developers envy to web devs, it is the live-reload.
+If there is one thing native developers envy of web devs, it is the live-reload.
 With `react-native`, you'll get it.
-There is not need to kill the app, wait for compilation, restart the app.
+There is no need to kill the app, wait for compilation, and restart the app.
 While there is a compilation step (with babel), it is super fast and the application will just reload your javascript bundle.
 Without restarting.
 Sorry devs, no more [wheeled-chair-riding-sword-fighting](https://imgs.xkcd.com/comics/compiling.png).

-Another great thing about webdev?
+Another great thing about web dev?
 The [Chrome Developer Tools](https://developers.google.com/web/tools/setup/workspace/setup-devtools).
 Yes, you can get that too.
 The way it works is amazing: your javascript actually runs within Chrome and send instructions to the native part of `react-native` using SocketIO.
 Clever.

 You will also enjoy the FPS meter and element inspector: